russolsen/crexpletive/README.md

 * The other major porting issue was centered around Crystal's Char type.
 Again, not a big deal.

 * Love the fact that I can get two standalone executables from Crystal.
-The Crystal version seems two or three times faster than the Ruby version.
+The Crystal version seems eight or ten times faster than the Ruby version.

 ## Installation